Suriname entry requirements for Colombia passport holders

 Transiting through Suriname

-Colombia passport holders transiting through Suriname do not need a transit visa if they remain airside and have a confirmed onward ticket.
+Colombian passport holders transiting through Suriname (Paramaribo) do not need a visa if staying airside and continuing within 24 hours.

-- If leaving the airport, a visa is required.
+- If leaving the international transit area or staying overnight, a regular eVisa is required.

 Health & vaccines for Suriname